 Here are 21 of the best hot springs to visit in Nevada

 ** Click on the icon on the top right of the map to see a bigger version and get driving directions in Google Maps.
 And double-check your coordinates before heading out, as some of these locations are approximate **

 1) Arizona Hot Springs

-Take a break from the Vegas nightlife and head to these three tiered hot pools nestled in a dark slot canyon near Hoover Dam.
-To get there, park near the highway and hike three miles down a flat sandy wash.
-These popular pools do get busy, so for your best chance at solitude, go for a late night soak and consider camping on the beach below on the edge of the Colorado River.
-For more information on overnight trips at Arizona Hot Springs, see: A Secret Vegas Oasis – Paddling the Black Canyon.
+Take a break from the Las Vegas nightlife and head to this three-tiered hot spring pool nestled in a dark slot canyon near Hoover Dam.
+These popular pools do get busy, so for your best chance at solitude, go for a late-night soak and consider backpacking in and camping on the edge of the Colorado River below.
+For more information on overnight trips at Arizona Hot Springs, read our A Secret Vegas Oasis – Paddling the Black Canyon blog post.

 2) Gold Strike Hot Springs

 If you want to reach Gold Strike Hot Springs, you’ll have to work for it.
 Like Arizona Hot Springs above, Gold Strike is located along the Colorado River about 45 minutes from downtown Las Vegas.
 But the 4-mile hike through a narrow vertical canyon is slightly more technical and requires some scrambling and a few careful maneuvers.